 10. Jungle Island

-A zoological park, Jungle Island, and a botanical garden located on Watson Island in Miami, Florida.
+Jungle Island is a zoological park and botanical garden located on Watson Island in Miami, Florida.
 It is home to over 500 animals worldwide, including lemurs, penguins, kangaroos, and parrots.
 Jungle Island also offers a variety of interactive experiences, such as animal encounters, zip-lining, and treetop trekking.

 Location